zoekirsh/js-rails-as-api-using-fast-json-api/README.md

 ## Adding Attributes

-When rendering JSON, controllers will render all attributes available by default.
+When rendering JSON directly, controllers will render all attributes available by default.
 These serializers work the other way around - we must always specify what attributes we _want_ to include.
 In our example, birds have `name` and `species` attributes and locations have `latitude` and `longitude` attributes,